jpata/particleflow/README.md

 ## MLPF with Delphes

-Short instructions with a single test file
+Short instructions with a single test file:
 ```bash
 ./scripts/local_test.sh
 ```

 Long instructions for reproducing the full training from scratch in [delphes/README.md](delphes/README.md).
 The plots can be generated using the notebook [delphes/resolution_checks.ipynb](delphes/resolution_checks.ipynb).

 ### Delphes dataset
-Dataset is available from zenodo: https://doi.org/10.5281/zenodo.4452283
+The dataset is available from zenodo: https://doi.org/10.5281/zenodo.4452283.

 ### Software setup
 The software setup for the ML training is available in the singularity spec file [scripts/base.singularity](scripts/base.singularity).